TaCo: Targeted Concept Erasure Prevents Non-Linear Classifiers From Detecting Protected Attributes: Preliminaries and definitions

-For instance, we can alternatively choose \textit{(i)} $\mathscr{W} = \mathcal{X}^n$ the model's input entries, \textit{(ii)} $\mathscr{W} = $ the set of possible attention weights in $\pred$ (assuming it's a transformer model), \textit{(iii)} $\mathscr{W} = $ the possible parameter settings for a specific intermediate layer of $\pred$ --e.g., the attribution matrix as in \cite{fel:etal:2023}, \textit{(iv)} $\mathscr{W} = $ the possible parameter settings for the final layer of an attention model as suggested in \citet{wiegreffe:pinter:2019}, or \textit{(iv)} sets of factors or dimensions of the final layer output matrix from the entire model \cite{jourdan2023cockatiel}.
-Our explanatory model here follows the ideas of \citet{jourdan2023cockatiel}, though it differs importantly in details.
-For one thing, we note that our general semantic approach allows us to have Boolean combinations even first order combinations of factors to isolate a causally necessary and sufficient {\em explanans}.
+For example, we can choose: \textit{(i)} $\mathscr{W} = \mathcal{X}^n$ (model's input entries), \textit{(ii)} $\mathscr{W}$ as the set of possible attention weights in $\pred$ (if it's a transformer model), \textit{(iii)} $\mathscr{W}$ as the possible parameter settings for a specific intermediate layer of $\pred$ (e.g., attribution matrix as in \citep{fel:etal:2023}), \textit{(iv)} $\mathscr{W}$ as the possible parameter settings for the final layer of an attention model as suggested in \citep{wiegreffe:pinter:2019}, or \textit{(v)} sets of factors or dimensions of the final layer embedding matrix from the entire model \citep{jourdan2023cockatiel}.

+Our explanatory model follows the ideas of \citep{jourdan2023cockatiel} but differs in details.
+Notably, our semantic approach allows Boolean combinations, even first-order combinations of factors, to isolate a causally necessary and sufficient {\em explanans}.